-I have been counselling for over twenty years and have built up a considerable amount of experience.
-My previous work as a counsellor has been with clients struggling with alcohol and drug addiction, or with family members of people in active addiction.
-This client group brought a huge amount of complex material, including mental health problems, dual diagnosis, (more than one addiction or issue to work with), and often a great deal of past trauma.
+I have over twenty years counselling experience.
+My previous counselling work has been in the addiction field.
+I have worked with people with alcohol and drug problems, and their families.
+My clients often have very complex issues.
+These include mental health problems, and often more than one addiction or issue to work with.
+There is often a great deal of past trauma.
 Working with addiction gave me a wide range of clients with some very challenging issues.
 Some clients have brought histories of abuse in childhood, bereavement, relationship breakdown and mental health issues, to name but a few.

 Among my more current clients are people in the arts and media who want to explore their relationships with their work, or who are experiencing creative blocks.
 I also work with clients in senior positions in their organisations, who are looking for stress management strategies.